ARM-DOE/ADI/README.md

 To exit from virtual machine, type "exit" under virtual environment (In this way, VM is still running backends)
 `[vagrant@localhost $]> exit`

-To temporarily stop the virtual machine, type "vagrant halt" under host machine `$> vagrant halt`
+To temporarily stop the virtual machine, type "vagrant halt" under host machine
+`$> vagrant halt`

- To restart the virtual machine from temporarily stopping, type "vagrant up" under host machine `$> vagrant halt`
+To restart the virtual machine from temporarily stopping, type "vagrant up" under host machine
+`$> vagrant up`

 To completely destroy the virtual machine, and release the resources VM uses, run
 `$> vagrant destroy`